DHTMLX/gantt-docs/data/desktop/baselines.md

 ### Overlay extension API

-The **dhtmlxgantt_overlay.js** extension contains a set of API methods to simplify work with overlays.
+The **dhtmlxgantt_overlay** extension contains a set of API methods to simplify work with overlays.
 These methods are available via the **gantt.ext.overlay** object.

 #### addOverlay